hpiwowar/citation11k/analysis/stats_knit_.md

 end.rcode-->

+In this analysis, we found many of the variables were independently associated with citation rate, including number of authors, journal impact factor, the journal itself, the date of publication, the number of previous citations of the fist and last author, the number of previous publications of the last author, whether the paper was about animals or plants, and whether the data was made publicly available.

-Estimate of citation boost is
+Estimate of the independent increase of citations due to data availability is
 <!--rinline 100*(citation.boost.coefs.journal$est-1) -->%
 with 95% confidence intervals [<!--rinline 100*(citation.boost.coefs.journal$ciLow-1) -->%
 , <!--rinline 100*(citation.boost.coefs.journal$ciHigh-1) -->% ]
 (p=<!--rinline format(citation.boost.coefs.journal$p, nsmall = 2) -->)

-Because publication rate is such as strong correlate with both citation rate and data availability, we also ran regressions for each publication year individually.
+Because publication rate is such as strong correlate with both citation rate and data availability, we also ran regressions for each publication year individually (with a subset of the covariates).

 <!--begin.rcode regressionByYear